Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/4.3/components/dropdowns.md

 ---
 layout: docs
 title: Dropdowns
-description: Toggle contextual overlays for displaying lists of links and more with the Bootstrap dropdown plugin.
+description: Toggle contextual overlays for displaying lists of links and more with the Boosted dropdown plugin.
 group: components
 toc: true
 ---

 ## Overview

 Dropdowns are toggleable, contextual overlays for displaying lists of links and more.
-They're made interactive with the included Bootstrap dropdown JavaScript plugin.
+They're made interactive with the included Boosted dropdown JavaScript plugin.
 They're toggled by clicking, not by hovering; this is [an intentional design decision](http://markdotto.com/2012/02/27/bootstrap-explained-dropdowns/).

 Dropdowns are built on a third party library, [Popper.js](https://popper.js.org/), which provides dynamic positioning and viewport detection.
-Be sure to include [popper.min.js]({{< param "cdn.popper" >}}) before Bootstrap's JavaScript or use `bootstrap.bundle.min.js` / `bootstrap.bundle.js` which contains Popper.js.
+Be sure to include [popper.min.js]({{< param "cdn.popper" >}}) before Boosted's JavaScript or use `boosted.bundle.min.js` / `boosted.bundle.js` which contains Popper.js.
 Popper.js isn't used to position dropdowns in navbars though as dynamic positioning isn't required.

 ## Accessibility

 The [<abbr title="Web Accessibility Initiative">WAI</abbr> <abbr title="Accessible Rich Internet Applications">ARIA</abbr>](https://www.w3.org/TR/wai-aria/) standard defines an actual [`role="menu"` widget](https://www.w3.org/WAI/PF/aria/roles#menu), but this is specific to application-like menus which trigger actions or functions. <abbr title="Accessible Rich Internet Applications">ARIA</abbr> menus can only contain menu items, checkbox menu items, radio button menu items, radio button groups, and sub-menus.

-Bootstrap's dropdowns, on the other hand, are designed to be generic and applicable to a variety of situations and markup structures.
+Boosted's dropdowns, on the other hand, are designed to be generic and applicable to a variety of situations and markup structures.
 For instance, it is possible to create dropdowns that contain additional inputs and form controls, such as search fields or login forms.
-For this reason, Bootstrap does not expect (nor automatically add) any of the `role` and `aria-` attributes required for true <abbr title="Accessible Rich Internet Applications">ARIA</abbr> menus.
+For this reason, Boosted does not expect (nor automatically add) any of the `role` and `aria-` attributes required for true <abbr title="Accessible Rich Internet Applications">ARIA</abbr> menus.
 Authors will have to include these more specific attributes themselves.

-However, Bootstrap does add built-in support for most standard keyboard menu interactions, such as the ability to move through individual `.dropdown-item` elements using the cursor keys and close the menu with the <kbd>ESC</kbd> key.
+However, Boosted does add built-in support for most standard keyboard menu interactions, such as the ability to move through individual `.dropdown-item` elements using the cursor keys and close the menu with the <kbd>ESC</kbd> key.

 ## Examples